palomaresendiz/palomaresendiz/README.md

 # Hello, I’m Paloma!
-🛠 Programming languages: C, C++, C#, Python, Java, HTML, CSS, and JS
-💻 I’m interested in Software Engineering and Cybersecurity!
+🛠 Programming languages: Python, Java, HTML, CSS, JS, C, C++, and C# 💻 I’m interested in Software Engineering and Cybersecurity!
-🌐 I’m currently learning Computer Networks
+🌐 I’m currently learning about Computer Networks
-👾 I’m on a team that is developing a dungeon crawler game using Unity!
+👾 I’m on a team that is developing an endless runner game using Unity!
 📫 You can reach me at 222palomaresendiz@gmail.com

 ## Education